Cass Rikkers, Youth Consultant

-Alex Durham, Prevention Coordinator:
+Alex Durham, CPS II, Prevention Coordinator:

 Alex is an active member and a long time resident of Ouray County.
 Since 2014, she has had the privilege of coaching middle school and high school volleyball for Ouray Schools.
 More than just a coach to the girls, she is viewed as a role model and someone they can confide in.
 Believing that coaching can be used as a tool for teaching valuable life skills, she takes extra time to share information with the team about developing healthy habits and creating a balanced lifestyle.
 Having grown up with an older brother who has autism has taught her patience and compassion from a very young age and driven her to help people and children learn to be respectful of their peers.
 Now, as a Certified Prevention Specialist, she aims to spread messages of wellness, connection, and generosity to the young people she works with.

 Kelsey earned her bachelor’s degree in social work from Arizona State University and has committed her career to protecting children, empowering youth, and strengthening families.
 She has years of experience in legal, school, social work, and multicultural settings, building trusting relationships with youth and parents.
 Kelsey is dedicated to civic engagement, having served a year with AmeriCorps and 2 years with the Peace Corps in the youth development sector.
 She is a certified tennis coach by the International Tennis Federation and enjoys spending time playing sports and outdoors.
 Kelsey is excited to be in the Ouray County and eager to make this her new community.